DevOps Pipeline Efficiency

 For GitHub Actions users, tracking pipeline efficiency reveals opportunities to parallelise jobs, cache dependencies, and eliminate flaky tests.
 Even modest improvements compound across every commit pushed by every developer.

-Understand and act on devops pipeline efficiency with KPI Tree
+Understand and act on DevOps Pipeline Efficiency with KPI Tree

 Sync GitHub Actions workflow run data into your warehouse and model pipeline metrics in KPI Tree.
 Link pipeline efficiency to deployment frequency and lead time in your DORA metric tree.